INTERNATIONAL EXAMS OFFICER TRAINING

 In association with

 The Exams Office (in conjunction with Pearson/Edexcel) stage an annual training session for International exams officers.
-In November 2020, this session will be held in Dubai at the Mohammed Bin Rashid University of Medicine and Health Sciences.
+In November 2021, these sessions will be held in Dubai at the Mohammed Bin Rashid University of Medicine and Health Sciences.

-The Exams Office will be hosting exams training for overseas centres on 8 November 2020…with access to free invigilator training for all delegates – and invigilators from Dubai-based attendees/centres – taking place on 9 November.
+The Exams Office will be hosting exams training for overseas centres on 14 & 15 November 2021…with access to free invigilator training for all delegates – and up to 4 of their invigilators – taking place on 11 November.
 See below for further details.